aakbar5/handy-kernel_modules/README.md

 # Character device
 ## Simple
-An example of how to create device interface using kernel kernel module.
+An example of how to create device interface using kernel module.
 - [char_device.c](char_device.c)

 ```